SamirChowdhary24/Terraform-AWS-Tasks/task 4/README.md

 #  TASK-4
-#  Terraform AWS Multi-Region Infrastructure
+#  Multi-Region AWS Infrastructure with Terraform

 ## This task requires us to create the following resources